EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 * [ ] What is a GlobalKTable?

+GlobalKTable is another abstraction in Apache Kafka Streams, similar to KTable, but with a key difference: it is replicated across all instances of the application.
+This means that each instance has a full copy of the data, allowing for easier access to the latest state for any key, regardless of where the data was produced.

 * [ ] What is a [stateful operation](https://developer.confluent.io/learn-kafka/kafka-streams/stateful-operations/) ?

+Stateful operation refers to operations in stream processing that maintain some form of state across multiple records.

 What are the new [configs](https://kafka.apache.org/documentation/#streamsconfigs) we can use ?